Recent Examples of nasturtium from the Web

 A wavy border of Monterey cypress throws shade onto a Woodland Garden of Nevin’s Wooly Sunflower, creeping Chilean rock purslane and nasturtium in shades of orange and red.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'nasturtium.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of NASTURTIUM
+Origin and Etymology of nasturtium

-Seen & Heard
+Seen and Heard

 What made you want to look up nasturtium?
 Please tell us where you read or heard it (including the quote, if possible).